-Shareholders of Phoenix’s common stock as of December 22, 2008, which was the record date for the distribution, received shares of Virtus common stock on the distribution dates, December 31, 2008.
+Shareholders of Phoenix’s common stock as of December 22, 2008, which was the record date for the distribution, received shares of Virtus common stock on the distribution date, December 31, 2008.

 As a shareholder of PNX common stock on the record date, you were entitled to receive one share of Virtus common stock for every 20 shares of PNX common stock that you held on the record date.
-If you owned fewer than 20 shares of PNX common stock as of the record date, you will receive a check for cash in lieu of Virtus stock.
-Phoenix is not issuing fractional shares of Virtus stock, so you will receive a check for cash in lieu of fractional shares of Virtus stock.
+If you owned fewer than 20 shares of PNX common stock as of the record date, you received a check for cash in lieu of Virtus stock.
+Phoenix did not issue fractional shares of Virtus stock, so you did not receive a check for cash in lieu of fractional shares of Virtus stock.

 If you received shares of VRTS common stock as part of the spin-off from Phoenix, your tax basis is equal to $9.52, which was its fair market value at the time of the spin-off.
 Your new holding period in our common stock began the day after the spin-off (January 1, 2009).

-Virtus common shares are traded on NASDAQ.
-Its common stock ticker symbol is VRTS.
+Virtus common and mandatory convertible preferred shares are traded on NASDAQ.
+Its common stock ticker symbol is VRTS and the stock ticker for the mandatory convertible preferred shares is VRTSP.

 Purchases of Virtus common stock must be made through a broker or other financial institution.